-There shall be one Chancellor, who shall serve for one year upon election at the beginning of the Spring semester.
+There shall be one Chancellor, who shall serve for one year upon election at the end of the Fall semester.
 The Chancellor must be a member of Bonchek House and must have been affiliated with the House for at least one full academic year.

 The Chancellor shall be the overseer of all government actions and ensure responsible management of House Funds by acting as cosignatory to all budgetary issues.

 The Chancellor, with the advice of the Congress, has the power to fill all vacancies on the Supreme Court and must do so in a timely manner.
 Formerly impeached justices may not be appointed to the Court.

 The Chancellor has the overriding authority to act as the sole representative for Bonchek House for all functions, which shall include but is not limited to student government, and must appoint a member of Bonchek House as an alternate representative in absentia.

 The Chancellor shall have the authority to call town hall meetings and shall act as moderator for such meetings.

 The Chancellor reserves the right to call emergency legislative meetings to which all elected representatives must attend.
 The Chancellor also reserves the right to address the legislature during previously scheduled meetings and may offer proposals.